Low Carb Diet for Diabetics

 In this post, you will learn more about a low carb diet for diabetics.
-But first, keep in mind that the number of carbs required by an individual will vary based on pancreatic function, level of activity, current weight and ultimately their health improvement goals.
-Secondly, keep in mind that “low carb diet” is sometimes used to encompass a range of low carb diet eating habits.
+But first, keep in mind that the number of carbs required by an individual will vary based on pancreatic function, level of activity, current weight and ultimately how they approach their health improvement goals.
+Secondly, keep in mind that phrase – low carb diet – is a generic term that is sometimes used to encompass a wide range of low carb diet types.

 A low carb diet according to the National Institute of Health:

 Very low-carbohydrate (< 10% carbohydrates) or 20-50 gm/day